 Combining each of these methods is likely to give the best results.
-Just be sure to keep pets and children out of the way while the cleaning agents are doing their thing.
+Just be sure to keep pets and children out of the way while the cleaning agents do their thing.

 Preventing the Mildew Smell after Cleaning Your Carpets in Future

-Of course, the most important thing is to make sure that the carpet is cleaned thoroughly to a high standard, using good-quality equipment and a skilled carpet cleaning specialist.
+Of course, the most important thing is to ensure that the carpet is cleaned thoroughly to a high standard, using good-quality equipment and a skilled carpet cleaning specialist.
 It should then be dried as much as possible, leaving minimal moisture to dry naturally in the following hours.

 If these things have been achieved, then the following steps will act as further measures to increase your carpet’s freshness and reduce the need for re-cleaning immediately after having your carpet shampooed.